 - Thermoelectric properties (the figure of merit (zT), Seebeck coefficients, thermal and electrical conductivity) of novel two-dimensional materials.

-- Prediction of new two-dimensional materials based on data mining.
+- Prediction of new two-dimensional materials.

 44) “Determination of Dynamically Stable Electrenes towards Ultra-fast Charging Battery Applications”, T. Kocabas, A. Ozden, I. Demiroglu, Deniz Çakir, C. Sevik, The Journal of Physical Chemistry Letters 9, 4267 (2018).